 Bone, Joint and Muscle Conditions

-Legg-Calvé-Perthes disease, often called Perthes disease, is a problem in the hip.
+Legg-Calvé-Perthes disease (LEG-cal-VAY-PER-theez) is a problem in the hip.
+It is often called Perthes disease.

 Over the course of several months, the blood supply comes back to the bone.
 New bone cells gradually replace the dead bone.
 This process may take 2 or 3 years.

 The disease can occur in both hips, but usually not at the same time.

 Children with Legg-Calvé-Perthes disease may develop arthritis early and lose some movement in their hips.

 Although any child can get Perthes disease, boys with the disease outnumber girls 4 to 1.
 Usually, they are thin, wiry, very active boys who are smaller than others their age.